ZacharyPax/WatchtowerStack/SPECIAL THANKS.md

 This page highlights individuals who made contributions either to assist me in developing/configuring various components of the Watchtower Stack, or who made direct personal contributions to the stack itself.

 ---
-Marissa Pax - College of Saint Benedict
+Marissa Pax - University of Montana

-B.A.
-English
+M.A.
+Communicatons

 - Proofreading and revising private Watchtower Stack documentation (not in this repository)
 - Proofreading and revising "An Analysis of the Practicality of Assessing Cryptographic Hashes for Malware Detection with VirusTotal and Wazuh File Integrity Monitoring"